 Our database has over 1,500 alumni who attended the school since 1939.
 We have members who live all over the U.S., Canada and Israel.
 We are diverse in many ways, but all have a special feeling for our old school, friends, teachers, and neighborhood.

-We publish an annual newsletter and member directory with contact information.
-The directory is sent only to members.
-Currently we have over 250 members.
+We publish an annual newsletter.
+Currently we have over 275 members.
 Many old friends have been re-connected through our Foundation.
 Some of our many activities include, weekly reading to classes, tutoring, giving books to all the students, dictionaries to all graduates and scholarships for college.

 Please check out the whole website to view our many accomplishments, programs, letters from students, news, interesting stories, photos, facts and our newsletters.
 We will add more soon!
-We spent $18,000 last year on programs, field trips, camp, books, food, etc. for the children.
-To be ecologically sound we send a hard copy of the newsletter only to alumni who are not on the internet.
-This saves money, paper and time.
+We spent $23,000 last year on programs, field trips, camp, books, food, etc. for the children.

 Please help by registering on our website and check it each month for news.
 We have also started to send current news more often.
 If you would like the E-NEWS please email us at firstname.lastname@example.org.
 If you are not currently a member we hope that you join to help us continue our work at the school.
 We do make a difference in the lives of these children and their families.